Do It Yourself Fiberglass Pools: The Ultimate DIY Project!

 Please note that these are averages and may vary dramatically from region to region.

-And please leave any questions you may have about installing your own fiberglass pool below and I'll do my best to answer them promptly.
+Please leave any questions you may have about installing your own fiberglass pool below, and I'll do my best to answer them promptly.

 Thanks and good luck!